Clay Millennium Problems

 Purpose and scope

 The Clay Millennium Problems are foundational questions chosen for their depth, clarity, and importance across mathematics and physics.
-In this project, they serve as a cross-domain stress test for Coherence Geometry: a way to ask whether one substrate framework can be projected coherently into several separate symbolic languages.
+In this project, they serve as a cross-domain stress test for Coherence Geometry: a way to ask whether one substrate framework can expose structural mechanisms that appear separately in number theory, geometry, topology, analysis, mathematical physics, and computation.

-For each problem listed here, we provide a concise description of the CG-based approach, a projection into standard domain language, and a versioned technical document hosted on Zenodo.
-The documents should be read as public research artifacts: structured attempts, criteria, mechanisms, reductions, or exploratory studies depending on the problem.
+For each problem listed here, we provide a concise description of the CG-based approach, its projection target in standard language, and, when available, a versioned technical document hosted on Zenodo.
+The documents should be read as public research artifacts: structured attempts, criteria, mechanisms, reductions, proof manuscripts, or exploratory studies depending on the problem.

 How to read these pages

 Each problem is treated independently.
-Acceptance of Coherence Geometry as a foundational framework is not required in order to evaluate the projected arguments.
-The projected documents are written as much as possible in the language of their target domains, using conventional definitions, assumptions, and proof obligations where available.
+Acceptance of Coherence Geometry as a foundational framework is not required in order to examine the projected arguments, but some documents may rely on CG-native objects whose closest traditional analogues are incomplete or unavailable.

 The status labels describe the state of the document, not external validation.
-A label such as “candidate criterion,” “candidate proof manuscript,” or “exploratory study” should be read as a publication-status descriptor, not as a claim of accepted resolution.
+A label such as “exploratory study,” “candidate criterion,” “candidate proof sequence,” “CG solution path,” “source formulation,” or “projection incomplete” should be read as a research-status descriptor, not as a claim of accepted resolution.

-The Zenodo-linked PDFs are the canonical records.
+The Zenodo-linked PDFs are the canonical records for released technical documents.
 The website text is explanatory only.

 Problems under investigation